abarrows/resume/complete.md

 # Andy Barrows

-## Contact

 Olathe, KS 66062 | 913 548 6290 | <me@andybarrows.com> | [https://www.linkedin.com/in/andybarrows](https://www.linkedin.com/in/andybarrows) | [https://www.andybarrows.com](https://www.andybarrows.com)

 ## Software Engineering Manager

-Webby Award-Winning Engineering Manager with 17 years and 26k contributions of honed ability.
-Proven track record as a servant leader guiding diverse teams to excellence.
-Achieved **8.6 million** monthly users across 40 web brands.
-Set records in team performance, boosting flagship web and ecommerce brand traffic by **456%**.
-Offers a unique "Product-First" culture acclaimed for its workflow efficiencies, communication skills, and AI integrations that raise the bar on company success.
+Webby Award-Winning Engineering Manager with 17 years and 26k contributions of honed software engineering ability.
+Played a leading role in growing an enterprise of 40 comic, games, and article web applications to 8.6 million monthly users at the world's largest syndicate.
+Proven servant leadership with a unique “Product-First” culture acclaimed for innovative workflow efficiencies and championing AI integrations that force-multiplies company success.

 ## Skills